 What they claim to be, the user name and password to connect to your site's FTP server

-The fourth area is the Super Administrator settings.
+The next area is called the Super User settings.

 In this pane you can change the details of one of the Super Administrators on your site.
-First, select the username of the Super Administrator you want to modify from the User name drop-down list.
+First, select the username of the Super User you want to modify from the User name drop-down list.
 Then, simply type and retype the new password in the two fields below.
-The final field, E-mail address, is the e-mail address linked to that Super Administrator.
-Make sure the address you type in here is not used already used by another user of the site or you will be unable to reset your Super Administrator password if you forget it.
+The final field, E-mail address, is the e-mail address linked to that Super User.
+Make sure the address you type in here is not used already used by another user of the site or you will be unable to reset your Super User password if you forget it.

-This feature can change the password of exactly one Super Administrator account (the one selected in the drop-down box).
-Its reason of existence is to allow you to reset the Super Administrator password should you forget it or quite simply don't know it (e.g. restoring a client's site to a dev server).
+This feature can change the password of exactly one Super User account (the one selected in the drop-down box).
+Its reason of existence is to allow you to reset the Super User password should you forget it or quite simply don't know it (e.g. restoring a client's site to a dev server).

 Finally, click on the